dariganarmanova/LLM-Event-Log-Quality/README.md

 Event logs are fundamental data structures in process mining, but they often contain imperfections that compromise analysis quality.
 This project investigates whether modern Large Language Models can automatically identify and repair common data quality issues in event logs without requiring domain-specific training or fine-tuning.

+### End-to-End Pipeline
+**Phase 1**: Standardize → Abstract → Predict Candidate Patterns
+**Phase 2**: Detect → Validate → Repair

 ### The Challenge

 Process mining practitioners frequently encounter six types of event log imperfections that distort process discovery, conformance checking, and performance analysis.
 Manual identification and repair of these issues is time-consuming, error-prone, and requires deep domain expertise.
 This project explores an automated approach using LLM-generated Python code to detect and fix these quality problems.

 ### Our Approach

+The framework performs a preparation stage (Phase 1) that standardizes the input event log and identifies which imperfection patterns are most likely present, and performs pattern-specific detection and repair (Phase 2).
+This stage enables LLMs to reason reliably about the log structure even when the full dataset cannot fit into the prompt.

+**Phase 1** consists of two automated steps:

+1. **Standardizes** heterogeneous event logs into a unified schema
+2. **Abstracts** preprocessed event logs for using LLMs
+3. **Identifies** likely imperfection patterns using the abstracted representation

+After preparing a consistent and concise representation of the event log, we move on to **Phase 2**.
 We employ a **prompt-based code generation methodology** where LLMs receive detailed task specifications and generate executable Python code that:

 1. **Detects** problematic events using pattern-specific algorithms